adamtilson/ense271/lab-2/lab-doc.md

     - What clear path can they take to get to their goal?
         - More important than the "3-click-rule"

+From the answers, you can decide between a flat / wide sitemap, or a deep one.

 Card Sorting
 - A great activity to figure out how content is logically sorted is Card Sorting
   - Write page or content titles on cards